 Description: Overlooking the Gulf of Thailand, the Dusit Thani Hua Hin sits on Thailand’s western coast, steps from a private beachfront.
 It features a large outdoor pool, spa and fitness facilities.
 Opening out to sea or tropical views, these rooms are tastefully furnished with classic cane and wood fittings.
 They feature free wired internet, cable TV and separate bathtub and shower areas.
 Guests can enjoy pampering massages at Devarana Spa after active workouts at the tennis and racquetball courts.
 Other recreation options include sightseeing tours.
 Featuring 7 dining options, highlights include fine dining at the beachfront Rim Talay Bar and Grill.
 International meals are available at The Restaurant, which features 3 open kitchens and scenic garden views.
 Dusit Thani Hua Hin is 6 miles from the center of Hua Hin, where the popular night market and train station is.
 The property is a 2.5-hour drive from Bangkok city.

-Anytime.
-Hua Hin enjoys three seasons, with the ‘cool’ season from November to May offering the most sunshine and least rain, with an average daily high temperature below 30°C (86°F), and afternoon sea breezes.
+Hua Hin enjoys three seasons: the cool, dry season from November to February offers the most sunshine and least rain, with an average daily high temperature below 30°C (86°F), and afternoon sea breezes.

 For more climate info: Hua Hin Weather Guide…